digidem/mapeo-mobile/CONTRIBUTING.md

 ### Storybook Web

+**_Storybook web is fragile, it currently requires some code modifications for everything to work correctly on web_**

 The easiest way to get started without setting up your machine for mobile development is to use Storybook web.
 It uses [`react-native-web`](https://github.com/necolas/react-native-web) interally in